[An earlier version of this was run on December 14, 1999]

-For a long time razors used only two blades, but manufacturers have quested for the holy grail of a three bladed razor because it cuts more hair, yet doesn't irritate the skin.
+For a long time razors used only two blades, but manufacturers quested for the holy grail of a three-bladed razor because it cuts more hair, yet doesn't irritate the skin.
 Sounds simple, but it really is very high tech engineering.
-Here are the steps to develop this razor.

 started with an engineer building a special microscope to magnify freshly shaved chins forty times - a microscope outfitted with a laser for measuring the amount of hair cut by each razor stroke.
 Using this info Gillette engineers wrote a computer program to model shaving, which let them test out new razor designs.

 They learned how a razor works: As it strokes the chin it makes the skin bulge, forcing hairs up and out.
 The blade catches a hair, pulls it up, and slices through it, after which the hair starts to retract.

 In a two bladed razor, the second blade catches the hair before it can retract fully, and cuts it again.
 Using their computer the engineers could see that a third blade would cut about 40% more hair - but that this extra blade would get too close and tear the skin slightly.